BryQ47/WorkTimer/README.txt

 16. SummariesEnabled ['true' or 'false'] - if set to 'true' enables saving work descriptions after finishing work.

 17. VisibleInTaskbar ['true' or 'false'] - if set to 'true' program is visible in taskbar.

+V. Alerts configuration

+WorkTimer alerts are defined in Alerts.wt configuration file.
+Files consists of additional alerts definitions in separate lines.
+Each consists of 4 values separated by tabulation character:
+1. Is alert active or not - can be only 'true' or 'false'.
+2. Time after which alert will be shown (if active) - can be olny positive integer number.
+3. Determines if alert will be repeated after first period expires - can be only 'true' or 'false'.
+4. Contains alert message text - can be any text (not containing tabulations).

+First line in file is ignored.
+Alerts definitions are ordered in ascending priority.